wikiknights/cs-materials/src/cs1/linked-lists/linked-list-basics.md

 +----------+
 ```

-We then iterate tempHeap until the node we are at has `NULL` next node.
+We then iterate `tempHead` until the node we are at has `NULL` as the value of the `next` node.
 Then, we can add the new node to our list.

 ```
 +-----+       +------+